teamdatatonic/gen-ai-hackathon/dt_gen_ai_analytics-helper/README.md

 - Identify any missing data in the "employees" table, such as missing contact information
 - Determine the most popular product in terms of reviews over different time periods
 - Evaluate the progress toward financial goals using the "financial_goals" table and compare it to actual financial data from other tables.
-- Determine which suppliers have the most orders or provide the most products based on data from the "supplier_orders" table
+- Determine which suppliers have the most orders or provide the most products

 ## Some test questions for the PandasAgent
 - List 10 rows in customer table?